snowmeltarcade/projectkitchen/documentation/functional/food_preparation.md

 Once an ingredient has been placed on a kitchen item, it can only be removed when the item's actions have been fully performed.

-A kitchen item can only be moved when an ingredient has been placed on it.
+A kitchen item can only be moved when an ingredient has not been placed on it.
 If an ingredient is on the kitchen item, that action is counted as a process action.

 | Input Device | Description of Input |
 | -- | -- |